 In the post-deal integration stage of mergers and acquisitions, combining operations is a critical aspect that requires careful planning and execution.
 This process involves integrating the business processes, systems, and workflows of the acquiring firm and target companies to realize synergies, improve efficiency, and achieve the strategic objectives of the deal.

 Integration planning often includes identifying redundant functions, streamlining processes, and optimizing resources to create a unified and cohesive operational structure.
-Key considerations include technology integration, supply chain alignment, and the consolidation of facilities and distribution networks.
+Key considerations include technology integration, supply chain alignment, corporate development teams and the consolidation of facilities and distribution networks.
 The goal is to create a seamless and efficient operating environment that leverages the strengths of both entities.

 Simultaneously, managing cultural differences is a paramount challenge in the post-deal integration stage.
 Organizational culture encompasses values, norms, and behaviours that shape the work environment, and cultural mismatches can lead to resistance, employee disengagement, and operational disruptions.